mkuklis/backbone.service/README.md

 ## Usage

-You can use backbone.service.js as a standalone object or extend backbone model or collection.
+You can use backbone.service as a standalone object or extend backbone model or collection.

 ````javascript

 // define server targets / endpoints

  var targets = {
    login: ["/login", "post"],
    signup: ["/signup", "post"],